ZZP12/CS7280_Network_Science/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena.md

 There are also variations of the model in which two behaviors A and B are spreading at the same time, meaning that the state of a node can take three different values (inactive, A and B).
 In that case, the state of a node can switch between states A and B over time.

 Another common variation is the **“Asynchronous Linear Threshold”** model.
-In that case, each edge has a certain delay.
+In that case, each edge has __a certain delay__.
 This means that different nodes can become active at different times.

-The edge delays can affect the temporal order in which nodes join the activation cascade – but they cannot change the size of the cascade.
+The edge delays can affect the __temporal order__ in which nodes join the activation cascade – but they cannot change the size of the cascade.
 We will review an application of this model on brain networks at the end of this lesson.

-Note: Depending on the literature, the activation threshold model can be greater than or greater than or equal to - this can vary.
+Note: Depending on the literature, the activation threshold model can be _greater than_ or _greater than or equal to_ - this can vary.

 **Food For Thought**
 - Explain why the size of the cascade does not depend on edge delays.